loil/nodejs-reactjs-mongodb-crud/README.md

 - We implement how to process each API URL in controller.js file
 - We use Bootstrap and JQuery Ajax to implement frontend client.

-## Reactjs CRUD Application Design
+## Reactjs CRUD Application Design - Reactjs Nodejs MongoDB CRUD Example – MERN Stack Application

 ![Reactjs CRUD Application design](https://loizenai.com/wp-content/uploads/2020/11/Reactjs-CRUD-RestAPI-Application-Frontend-Architecture-Diagram-4.png)